Bad Ben

 Bad Ben is the name of a web series of independent found footage horror comedy films, the first of which released in 2016.
 The series has been written and directed by Tom Fanslau under the pen name of Nigel Bach.
-As of 2024, there are fourteen Bad Ben films.
-A fifteenth installment will release in Summer 2025.
+As of 2024, there are fifteen Bad Ben films.
+A sixteenth installment is being worked on but with no scheduled release date.

 A video game based on the series has also been released.

 Films

-There are fourteen films in the Bad Ben series as of 2024.
+There are fifteen films in the Bad Ben series as of 2026.
 A short film entitled "Bad Ben's Night Before Christmas" was released in 2019.
 A television series made up of three episodes, Tom Riley: Paranormal Investigator, released between 2018 and 2019.

 Bad Ben (2016)

 Bad Ben was released directly to the Internet on October 5, 2016.
 Fanslau stars as Tom Riley, an unsuspecting homeowner who has started to experience strange and inexplicable phenomena in his new home.
 He finds that he is unable to enter the basement, from which strange smells emerge.
 He uncovers evidence that this may be linked to an entity called "Bad Ben" and that his own life is in danger.

 Bach had initially approached several producers with his concept.
 Per the director, he was met with interest but was unable to successfully convince them to bring the project to fruition.
 He eventually chose to create the film himself.
 Bach filmed Bad Ben on a budget of $300 with his cell phone and security cameras in his own home on Steelmanville Road in New Jersey, which he would also use for a filming location in future films.
 Per The Philadelphia Inquirer, the movie has made Bach approximately $110,000 from Amazon streaming revenue and has been seen over a million times as of 2021.